 She had a deep compassion for all forms of life.
 Abby saw herself working as a marine biologist.

 In her own time, she enjoys listening to music.
-Particularly she likes the country music of Johnny Cash.
+In particular, she likes Johnny Cash’s country music.
 Abby is a banjoist.

-NBA broadcasts and Milwaukee Bucks star Giannis Antetokounmpo are her favourites.
+NBA broadcasts and Milwaukee Bucks star Giannis Antetokounmpo are her favorites.

 In her free time, she watches “Sleepless in Seattle,” “Dear John,” and “Letters to Juliette” with Tom Hanks and Amanda Seyfried.